-Professor John Colton, Acadia University, Nova Scotia, USA
+Professor John Colton, Acadia University, Nova Scotia, Canada

 This work pulled me every which way – shame, amusement, horror and, on occasion, I was unable to grasp (although believing) what I was reading: in particular [the link between] Conservation International, JP Morgan and the president of Botswana.